As an Amazon Associate we earn from qualifying purchases.

 - Baking the chicken in an oven

 - Grilling the chicken on a BBQ

-- Frying the chicken on the stove top or in a fryer
+- Frying the chicken on the stove top in an electric skillet or in a fryer

 - Using a sous vide for the chicken

-For our simple teriyaki chicken recipe, we’re going to sous vide the chicken.
+For my simple teriyaki chicken recipe, I’m going to sous vide the chicken.

 Cooking Chicken with a Sous Vide

 If you are new to cooking, don’t be intimidated by this weird sounding word.
 Using a sous vide for cooking is actually one of the easiest tools out there!
 Plus, it’s almost impossible to overcook your food.
-When it comes to chicken, there are so many ways to overcook it using an oven or BBQ, which is why a sous vide is ideal.
+When it comes to chicken, there are so many ways to overcook it using an oven, toaster oven, or BBQ, which is why a sous vide is ideal.